 The Eglinton East LRT (EELRT) is a light rail system operating in the centre of the roadway separated from vehicle traffic by a dedicated guideway.
-Design priorities for the for the EELRT (future Line 7) are informed by the City Toronto Accessibility Design Guidelines and the Complete Streets Guidelines which enhances multi-modal transportation options and improved public realm spaces.
+Design priorities for the EELRT (future Line 7) are informed by the City of Toronto Accessibility Design Guidelines and the Complete Streets Guidelines which enhance multi-modal transportation options and improved public realm spaces.

-There are 27 proposed stops, 400 metres to 1 kilometre apart.
+There are 27 stops, 400 metres to 1 kilometre apart.
 Stop platforms will be 50 metres long targeting major intersections.
-The LRT will be powered by an overhead electrical system.
-Electrical substations will be located approximately every two kilometres along the line to transfer power from the grid to the LRT system.

 Diagram showing the typical plan view of an Eglinton East light rail transit stop near a signalized intersection with two centre light rail transit tracks and a stop platform alongside the eastbound track.
 Two traffic lanes run in each direction and there are cycle tracks and sidewalks on each side of the roadway with a buffer zone separating traffic from the cycling track.